LedgerHQ/ledger-dev-doc/bolos/hardware_architecture.rst

 Isolated single task model
 --------------------------

 Due to its limited ram size, the Secure Element is designed to only support one application running at a time.
-However, and for internationalization/customization purpose, the BOLOS Loader task is split in two parts : the logic/security scheme and the presentation/user interaction layer.
+However, and for internationalization/customization purpose, the BOLOS Loader task is split in two parts: the logic/security scheme and the presentation/user interaction layer.
 The latter is called BOLOS UX.

 BOLOS UX offers quite a few display primitives that are usable by the user.